parrt/msds692/notes/openapi.md

 query = sys.argv[1]
 ```

 A **technical detail** related to valid strings you can include as part of a URL.
-Spaces are not allowed so `John Chan` has to be encoded or "quoted" we say:
+Spaces are not allowed so `John Chan` has to be encoded or "quoted".
+Fortunately, `requests` does this automatically for us.
+If you ever need to quote URLs, use `urllib`:

 ```python
 query = urllib.quote(query)